LOOSE-LIPS/loose-lips-2.0/src/routes/blog/kortzers-sunday-jams-percy-sledge-the-dark-end-of-the-street/index.md

   - >-
     imported/kortzers-sunday-jams-percy-sledge-the-dark-end-of-the-street/image895.jpeg
 description: >-
-  This week I&#39;ve chosen Percy Sledge &#8211; The Dark End Of The Street.
-  Sledge is most well known for &quot;When A Man Loves A Woman&quot; which easily could be a Sunday Jam.
-Sledge&#39;s soulful voice is backed by a dreamy guitar riff that carries the track magically bar to bar, topped with heart warming backing [...]Read More...
+  This week I've chosen Percy Sledge – The Dark End Of The Street.
+Sledge is most well known for "When A Man Loves A Woman" which easily could be a Sunday Jam.
+Sledge's soulful voice is backed by a dreamy guitar riff that carries the track magically bar to bar, topped with heart warming backing [...]Read More...
 published: true
 tags: feature
 featured: false